Tamilnadu Jai Bharath Mills Ltd.

 5. The Company has not accepted any deposits from the public.

-6. We have broadly reviewed the accounts and records of the company in this connectionand we are of the opinion that prima facie the prescribed accounts and records have beengenerally made and maintained.
-We have not however made a detailed examination of thesame.
+6. We have broadly reviewed the books of account maintained by the company pursuant tothe Rules made by Central Government for the maintenance of cost 148(1) of the CompaniesAct 2013 and are of the opinion that prima-facie the specified accounts and records havebeen made and maintained.
+We have not however made a detailed examination of therecords.

 7. STATUTORY DUES

-ii) According to the records maintained by the company and the information andexplanations given to us there were no arrears of undisputed statutory dues in respectof provident fund income tax sales tax value added tax duty of customs service taxcess which remained outstanding as at 31st March 2017 for a period of more than sixmonths from the date they became payable.
+ii) According to the records maintained by the company and the information andexplanations given to us there were no arrears of undisputed statutory dues in respectof provident fund income tax sales tax value added tax GST duty of customs servicetax cess which remained outstanding as at 31st March 2020 for a period ofmore than six months from the date they became payable.

-* Out of a total sum of Rs.155.55 lakhs Rs.66.48 lakhs already deposited with PFAuthority under protest.
+Out of the total sum of Rs.155.55 lakhs Rs.56.48 lakhs has been alreadydeposited with PF Authority under protest.

-8. The Company has not defaulted in the repayment of any dues to a financialinstitution bank or government or debenture holders.
+8. The Company has not defaulted in the repayment of any dues to financial institutionbank or government or debenture holders.